awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 + Rename or delete the `GIT_SSH` environment variable if you are no longer using it\.
 Then open a new command prompt or Bash emulator session, and try your command again\.

 For other solutions, see [Git clone/pull continually freezing at Store key in cache](http://stackoverflow.com/questions/33240137/git-clone-pull-continually-freezing-at-store-key-in-cache) on Stack Overflow\.

+## Public key format requires specification in some distributions of Linux<a name="troubleshooting-os-syn2"></a>

+**Problem:** When you try to configure a public\-private key pair, you receive an error\.

+**Possible fixes:** Some distributions of Linux require an additional line of configuration in the `~/.ssh/config` file that specifies the accepted types of public keys\.
+For more information, see the documentation for your distribution about `PubkeyAcceptedKeyTypes`\.